Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Additional Evaluation and Discussion on UCoT Performance

-We present a case study of UCoT with Qwen2.5-7B-Instruct and Llama-3.1-8B-Instruct as executors on the GSM8K and Math dataset.
-The results are shown in Figures \ref{fig:case1} to \ref{fig:case4} where UCoT preserves the logical semantics in the CoT prompts while significantly reducing the output length of the executor.
+In this section, we present a case study of UCoT with Qwen2.5-7B-Instruct and Llama-3.1-8B-Instruct as executors on the GSM8K and Math dataset.
+The experimental results are shown in Figures \ref{fig:case1} to \ref{fig:case4} where UCoT preserves the logical semantics in the original CoT prompts while significantly reducing the output length of the executor.